-1 ADVISORY OPINION 2017-06 2 3 4 5 6 7 8 Jonathan S. Berkon, Esq.
+1 ADVISORY OPINION 2017-06 2 3 4 5 6 7 8 9 Jonathan S. Berkon, Esq.
 Tyler J. Hagenbuch, Esq.
-Perkins Coie LLP 700 13th St. NW, Suite 600 Washington, DC 20005-3960 9 Dear Messrs.
+Perkins Coie LLP 700 13th St. NW, Suite 600 Washington, DC 20005-3960 Dear Messrs.
 Berkon and Hagenbuch: 10 We are responding to your advisory opinion request on behalf of Eli Stein and Jeremy 11 Gottlieb, concerning the application of the Federal Election Campaign Act, 52 U.S.C. §§ 30101- 12 46 (the "Act"), and Commission regulations to a proposed mobile app that will process users' 13 contributions to federal candidates.
 The Commission concludes that the proposal is permissible 14 and complies with all applicable provisions of the Act and Commission regulations.
 15 Background 16 The facts presented in this advisory opinion are based on your advisory opinion request 17 received on June 22, 2017.
-18 Mr. Stein and Mr. Gottlieb intend to create a for-profit LLC (the "Project") that will 19 develop and administer a mobile app (the "App"), which allows users to round up the change 20 from their credit card and debit card purchases and contribute that amount to federal candidates.
+18 Mr. Stein and Mr. Gottlieb intend to create a for-profit LLC 1 (the "Project") that will 19 develop and administer a mobile app (the "App"), which allows users to round up the change 20 from their credit card and debit card purchases and contribute that amount to federal candidates.
 21 Advisory Opinion Request at AOR001.
 The Project aims to "help users easily identify races 22 where their contributions will have the most impact," AOR001, by identifying the closest races 23 and candidates most in need of contributions.
 AOR002.
 24 The Project will use data and analysis to identify swing districts in U.S. House of 25 Representatives and Senate elections, and from those swing districts the Project will select 20-30 26 candidates to include in the App as "Featured Candidates."
 AOR001.
-There will be no mechanism for candidates to apply to be Featured Candidates.
-Id.
-The Pr roject may a add ( r -- -- -------------- ------- ---
+There will be no way for

-The requestors state that for purposes of this advisory opinion, the Commission may presume that the Project will be a corporation for purposes of the Act.
+1 The requestors state that for purposes of this advisory opinion, the Commission may presume that the Project will be a corporation for purposes of the Act.
 AOR003 n.3.